Joint programme and tuition fees

 Fees after normative duration of studies

 The consortium agrees in the consortium agreement what is the fee policy for students who are not able to complete their studies in the normative duration of the programme.
-The rules and legislation of each university must be considered.
+The rules and legislations of each university must be considered.

 Minor delays due to the design of the programme (unsynchronized semesters, administrative procedures for graduation) should not lead to extra costs for students.
-If after the end of the 2nd year of studies (allowing for a marginal delay), a student has not fulfilled all academic requirements of the Programme, the student in this situation should have the opportunity of the new enrolment according to the regulations of entry and exit universities on their own expense unless otherwise agreed with the consortium partners.
+If after the end of the 2nd year of studies (allowing for a marginal delay), a student has not fulfilled all academic requirements of the programme, the student in this situation should have the opportunity of new enrolment according to the regulations of entry and exit universities on their own expense unless otherwise agreed with the consortium partners.
 In this case, the student will be subject to local regulations and local fees.

 If the programme is following the local tuition fee policies of the universities (i.e. not having a joint programme fee), it should be agreed to which university the local tuition fee is paid after the normative duration of the studies.